Vision is a learned skill

 Developing good vision has to do with the types and varieties of experiences a child has.
 Today’s children are exposed to very different experiences in early childhood than they once were, and as a result many children have poor motor skills when they enter school.

 Movement and vision are significantly interrelated.
 Children need to run more, jump, climb, throw, catch and ultimately play more to naturally develop good vision.
 If a child doesn’t have very rich experiences in any area of development it can seriously delay or hamper development in some or all other areas.
 Any developmental delay can affect a child’s ability to learn properly in school, play sports, socialize and later excel in their career.
+Think about how screen time might cause a delay in visual development!

 The good news is that because vision is a learned skill, it can be taught and trained.
 Since 1982, Highline Center for Vision Performance has provided guidance for children with developmental delays to help build the skills necessary for them to reach their potential.